-- Parameters padding-size An integer value. - Values 0 to 16384 bytes
+Parameters padding-size - An integer value.

+Values 0 to 16384 bytes

-Syntax [no] log Context config>router>static-route-entry>next-hop>cpe-check config>router>static-route-entry>indirect>cpe-check Description This optional parameter enables the ability to log transitions between active and in-active based on the CPE connectivity check.
-Events will be sent to the system log, syslog and SNMP traps.
+Syntax [no] log

+Description This optional parameter enables the ability to log transitions between active and in-active based on the CPE connectivity check.
+Events will be sent to the system log, syslog and

+SNMP traps.

 Default no log

+Syntax [no] description description-string

+config>router>static-route-entry>indirect config>router>static-route-entry>black-hole

-Syntax [no] description description-string Context config>router>static-route-entry>next-hop config>router>static-route-entry>indirect config>router>static-route-entry>black-hole Description This command creates a text description stored in the configuration file for a configuration context.
-The no form of the command removes the description string from the context Default no description Parameters description-string - The description character string.
-Allowed values are any string up to 80 characters long composed of printable, 7-bit ASCII characters.
-If the string contains special characters (#, \$, spaces, etc.), the entire string must be enclosed within double quotes.
+Description This command creates a text description stored in the configuration file for a configuration

+The no form of the command removes the description string from the context destination-class

+Parameters description-string - The description character string.
+Allowed values are any string up to config>router>static-route-entry>indirect config>router>static-route-entry>black-hole

+80 characters long composed of printable, 7-bit ASCII characters.
+If the string contains special characters (#, \$, spaces, and so on), the entire string must be incrementing accounting statistic for traffic matching the associated static route.

+Syntax [no] destination-class dest-index

+Description This command configures the policy accounting destination-class index to be used when static route nexthop.

+The no form of the command removes the associated destination-class from the associated dynamic-bgp

-destination-class
+Default no destination-class